The University of Calgary is offering Pathways to Medicine program for the academic year 2018-2019.

 - Note: Low socioeconomic status is defined as having an average gross family income (as reported on line 260 of parental and personal tax returns) that is 1.5 times or less than the Statistics Canada before tax “low-income cut-offs” (LICO) for the past two to three years.
 More information can be found in the Pathways to Medicine Scholarship Applicant Manual.

 - Note: Applicants whose parents hold graduate or professional degrees (e.g. MBA, PhD, MD, LLB, etc.) will be considered on a case by case basis, but are unlikely to be awarded a scholarship.
-The scholarship is intended to primarily support individuals who come from socially disadvantaged backgrounds in addition to financial disadvantages.
+The grant is intended to primarily support individuals who come from socially disadvantaged backgrounds in addition to financial disadvantages.

 - Note: Rural is defined as having graduated high school in a community of fewer than 15,000 inhabitants.